whole-communities-whole-health/wcwh-repo-template/README.md

 4. Select "Public."
 5. Click the green button "Create repository from template."

 You have now created a copy of the template with the same files and folder structure.

+## Next Steps
+Edit this file to describe what is in your repository and include relevant usage instructions.
+The document GITFLOW.md will give you some tips for working with branches and pull requests in git.